microsoft/pxt/docs/writing-docs.md

 Also, if you were to override a section with nested subsections, like the `ex` section above, it is not necessary to specify nested subsections again (i.e., `#ex2` can be skipped).

+The sections in the upstream document are treated as a tree, following the nesting level of headers.
+In the target document, sections stretch from the beginning of a section with id, until the next section with id starts, that is the tree structure is not required.

 ## Docs file lookup

 The lookup of path `https://some.domain.com/v2/foo/bar` proceeds as follows: